HewlettPackard/dc-rl/README.md

 Refer to the [docs](https://hewlettpackard.github.io/dc-rl/) for broader documentation of SustainDC.

 ## Features
-- **Highly Customizable Environments:** Allows users to define and modify various aspects of data center operations, including server configurations, cooling systems, and workload traces.
+- **Highly Customizable Environments:** Allows users to define and modify various aspects of DC operations, including server configurations, cooling systems, and workload traces.
-- **Multi-Agent Support:** Enables the testing of MARL controllers with both homogeneous and heterogeneous agents, facilitating the study of collaborative and competitive strategies in data center management.
+- **Multi-Agent Support:** Enables the testing of MARL controllers with both homogeneous and heterogeneous agents, facilitating the study of collaborative and competitive strategies in DC management.
 - **Gymnasium Integration:** Environments are wrapped in the Gymnasium `Env` class, making it easy to benchmark different control strategies using standard reinforcement learning libraries.
-- **Realistic External Variables:** Incorporates real-world data such as weather conditions, carbon intensity, and workload traces to simulate the dynamic and complex nature of data center operations.
+- **Realistic External Variables:** Incorporates real-world data such as weather conditions, carbon intensity, and workload traces to simulate the dynamic and complex nature of DC operations.
-- **Collaborative Reward Mechanisms:** Supports the design of custom reward structures to promote collaborative optimization across different data center components.
+- **Collaborative Reward Mechanisms:** Supports the design of custom reward structures to promote collaborative optimization across different DC components.
 - **Benchmarking Suite:** Includes scripts and tools for evaluating the performance of various MARL algorithms, providing insights into their effectiveness in reducing energy consumption and carbon emissions.

 <p align="center">